We all want to increase our Amazon ranking…

 Amazon continues to tighten its image size and quality policies for product listings.
 Right now, some categories won’t even display results that don’t have at least one image that is 1000×1000 pixels or larger.
 These are called “suppressed listings”.

 The 1000×1000 pixel image size allows Amazon to offer customers their Hover-to-Zoom feature, shown below, which they’ve found has a dramatic effect on conversion rates.

 Awful artistry aside, you can see that as my cursor hovers over the image, Amazon automatically displays a zoomed-in version in the product information pane.

 Notice that image quantity is not what’s important here.
 This Tippmann paintball gun is the #1 product for the keyword “paintball guns”, but it only has one image.
 Since the image is big enough and informative enough to give the customer all the info they need, that’s all it takes to make Amazon happy.

-That means it’s better to have one large, high quality image than to have multiple normal-sized images.
+You can rank better if you have one large, high-quality image than having multiple normal-sized images.
 Not to say that multiple images won’t convert better than one image, just that the benefits quickly taper off after the first.
 You can try the DIY route to high quality product photography.

-Remember earlier when we talked about how Amazon’s A9 product search algorithm uses both predicted and real conversion rates to determine which products to show in their search results?
+Remember earlier when we talked about how the Amazon ranking algorithm uses both predicted and real conversion rates to determine which products to show in their search results?

 If you have a product listing (parent) and decide to offer color or size variation those are known as (child listings).
 They appear on the same listing as variations.
 It’s much better to use Amazon’s built-in parent-child product functionality to direct all customers to a single product page.

 This has several benefits: